IDENTIFYING CIVIL AIRCRAFT

 Here are the details:

 All civil aircraft have registration marks.
 In theory, in most cases, these are equivalent to the official radio call letters of the aircraft as a radio station, but even aircraft without radios will have these marks.
 In today's world these registration marks are used in an obvious way only by non-airline aircraft.
-The military equivalent of these registration marks are the serial numbers commonly seen painted on military aircraft; however it may be true in some jurisdictions that military aircraft also have registration marks that are just not actually painted on the machine.
+The military equivalent of these registration marks are the serial numbers commonly seen painted on military aircraft.

 S. Korea HL